-As a peaceful parent – choosing connection, advocating non-violent, non-coercive, non-punitive, collaborative cooperation, equality, empathy, dialogue and consent in our homes and relationships – it can be hard to come to terms with and explain war.
+As a peaceful parent – choosing connection, advocating non-violent, non-coercive, non-punitive, collaborative cooperation, equity, empathy, dialogue and consent in our homes and relationships – it can be hard to come to terms with and explain war.

-The violence, the injustice, the unrelenting attacks and senseless loss of lives can leave you feeling grief, helpless, even hopeless that efforts to live and parent peacefully are futile, as well as fearful of further escalation.
+The violence, the injustice, the unrelenting attacks and senseless loss of lives can leave us feeling grief, helpless, even hopeless that efforts to live and parent peacefully are futile, as well as fearful of further escalation.

 Yet, peaceful doesn’t mean permissive or submissive.